One Nation Under

 One Nation Under is the debut album by the Chicago-based nu metal music group From Zero.
 The album was released on May 15, 2001 via Arista Records.
-The songs "Check Ya" and "Erase" received a good deal of radio airtime on rock stations in the midwest.
-As well, the video for "Check Ya" received moderate rotation on the short lived MTV-X channel.
+The songs "Check Ya" and "Erase" received a good deal of radio airtime on rock stations in the Midwest.
+As well, the video for "Check Ya" received moderate rotation on the short-lived MTVX channel.
 However, neither song gained nationwide hit status.